The feeling Of A Tight Band Around Your Stomach: 7 Causes Explained.

 - Lactose intolerance: found in milk and dairy products.

 - Gluten: found in wheat and barley.
-Gluten may cause chronic diarrhea and bloating; a condition called celiac disease.
+Gluten may cause chronic diarrhea and bloat; a condition called celiac disease.
 Also, it can cause a milder form called “Non-celiac gluten sensitivity”.

 - Caffeine: found in coffee and caffeinated drinks.